Of all the ways to see the sights in and around historic downtown Greenville, gliding effortlessly on top of a Segway has to be the most fun!

 The people-mover machines used on the Greenville Segway Tour are fun and easy.
 The non-motorized machines are based on balance and respond to how your body shifts.
 Leaning forward or backward or lightly moving the steering to the left or right is all you need to do — the Segway technology takes care of the rest.

 With a weight minimum of 100 lbs., children as young as 12 can ride.
-In fact, in our group, a boy of around 12 or so put his parents and older brothers to shame by effortlessly stepping up onto the machine with perfect balance and agility and gliding around the practice area for the safety orientation.
+In fact, in our group, a boy of around 12 or so put his parents and older brothers to shame by effortlessly stepping up onto the machine with perfect balance and agility and gliding around the practice area for a safety orientation.

 “There are two reasons for that,” said John Vaughan, our guide.
 “The youngsters have no apprehension about the machines and they also have a lower center of gravity.”
 In addition to the boy and his family, my own son Nick was with me.
 Segway tours are a multi-generational way for families to have fun.
 “We’ve had fun-loving people in their 70’s come with us!” said John.